ihsanabdulhakim/spotifyai-reviewerLLM/README.md

 Before begin the training, I first performed data cleaning.
 I used the `FILLNA` function to prevent the delete of any important database.
 After that, considering the constraints of GPU resources, I randomly selected 1,000 samples from the entire DataFrame to use for fine-tuning.
 Next, I prepare the **training** and **valid** dataset by spliting the whole dataframe sampled into ratio 70%:30%.
 So the training has to be in require format that already being told in [Platform OpenAI Docs](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset).
 The training format must be in meta data `jsonl` in form like this:

-`{"messages": [{"role": "system", "content": "system prompt as the assistant guidance"}, {"role": "user", "content": "Any database, known-information, and question inpuy"}, {"role": "assistant", "content": "Expected AI answer"}]}`
+`{"messages": [{"role": "system", "content": "system prompt as the assistant guidance"}, {"role": "user", "content": "Any database, known-information, and question input"}, {"role": "assistant", "content": "Expected AI answer"}]}`

-I combined the datasets of every row to be in the **"user role"** to make language learning for the model and the result is being save to `./dataset/train-json-file-fix.jsonl` and `./dataset/valid-json-file-fix.jsonl`.
+I combined the datasets of every row to be in the **"user role"** and create few question to make language learning for the model and the result is being save to `./dataset/train-json-file-fix.jsonl` and `./dataset/valid-json-file-fix.jsonl`.

 ## Training
 Now, I prepared the training and validation JSON files for fine-tuning.
 I used the model **gpt-4o-mini-2024-07-18** for this process by uploading using this scripts: